How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

 Can’t find your tickets?

-During coronavirus restrictions, we’re not issuing tickets.
-In the days leading up to an event you’ve booked for, you should receive a confirmation email from firstname.lastname@example.org containing information about how to connect.
+We’re not issuing tickets for digital events.
+You will still receive tickets for live events you book for.
+In the days leading up to an event you’ve booked for, you should receive a confirmation email from firstname.lastname@example.org containing information about how to watch.

 I can no longer attend the event I booked for